-Theses nonlinear effects are particularly interesting but difficult to control.
-For instance, the dynamics of the generation of a supercontinuum [1,2] is difficult to predict.
+These nonlinear effects are particularly interesting but difficult to control.
+For instance, the dynamics of the generation of a supercontinuum is difficult to predict.
 A high-power optical pump signal allows to reach, under the effect of third-order nonlinear optical mechanisms, the parametric gain conditions.
 Under the combined effects of the phase self-modulation mechanism and the chromatic dispersion of the waveguide, which also plays a critical role, the spectrum of the pump signal widens as the light propagates along the waveguide.
 However, the very complex and unpredictable global dynamics between the contributions of the different effects (Kerr effect, waveguide chromatic dispersion, single or multiple phase matching conditions, possible fissions of solitons, etc) makes it extremely difficult to predict the optical pulse spectral enlargement, the shape itself of this spectrum, and its level of phase coherence.
-One possible way to solve this problem and to be able to predict the configurations corresponding to a given spectrum expanded by the supercontinuum effect is to rely on statistical regression and/or learning methods [3,4].
+One possible way to solve this problem and to be able to predict the configurations corresponding to a given spectrum expanded by the supercontinuum effect is to rely on statistical regression and/or learning methods.
 This will thus involve determining the geometry of the waveguides (core/cladding optical index contrast, section), length, as well as that of the input and output optical accesses (light coupling by diffraction gratings) to obtain a pre-determined expanded optical spectrum, i.e. to solve the inverse problem: [Considering a desired optical spectrum => Which photonic waveguide structure should I choose?].

-The study of the nonlinear propagation of picosecond optical pulses is based on the resolution of the so-called nonlinear Schrödinger equation in photonic waveguides (in our case, mainly in silicon, Si3N4, or Silicon-rich nitride waveguides).
+The study of the nonlinear propagation of picosecond optical pulses by solving the non-linear Schrödinger equation in silicon photonics waveguides (mainly silicon optical, Si_3N_4 , or Silicon-rich nitride waveguides) is mastered in our host research group.
+It will be mainly a matter of putting in place the entire solution to the inverse problem.
 One of the main degrees of freedom to be exploited will be to consider a lateral variation in the width of the waveguide throughout the propagation of light.
-Given the number of study parameters (shape and peak power of the input optical pulses, central wavelength of this optical pump, shape of the waveguide throughout the propagation, choice of materials among those mentioned above), learning techniques will be used and exploited to solve the desired inverse problem.
+Given the number of study parameters (shape and peak power of the input optical pulses, central wavelength of this optical pump, shape of the waveguide throughout the propagation, choice of materials among those mentioned above), learning techniques can be used after an evaluation of their interest compared to regression algorithms such as the randomforest method.